Baby Chest Congestion- Everything You Need to Know!

 The common cold is hard to avoid, especially if your kiddos are in childcare outside of your home.
-It seems like once one kid has something, they are generous and share with everyone else.
+It seems like once one kid has something, they are generous and share it with everyone else.
 The common cold is often the beginning of most chest congestion.

 Even though allergies aren’t often diagnosed until after age 2 or 3, kids can show signs of sensitivity to various environmental factors.
 There isn’t really much you can do to avoid that unless you plan to stay inside all the time.

 If your baby already has a compromised immune system, it can be really easy for them to catch whatever is going around.
 Make sure to avoid people who exhibit any symptoms.
-Keep your baby comfortable temperature wise.
+Keep your baby comfortable temperature-wise.
 Try to make sure they get adequate rest as well.